-Our rigorous multi-disciplinary curriculum draws on more than 100 years of Waldorf educational philosophy to meet the needs of the human in the 21st century.
+Our rigorous multi-disciplinary curriculum draws on more than 100 years of Waldorf educational philosophy to meet the needs of 21st century global citizens.

 The Main Lesson